AnthonyRaborn/beaverdown/README.md

-# beaverdown
+# gatordown

-This project is a modified version Chester Ismay's [thesisdown][4] package to provide support for Oregon State University's thesis.
+This project is a modified version Chester Ismay's [thesisdown][4] package to provide support for University of Florida's thesis.

 Currently, the PDF version is fully functional.
 All other versions are derived from thesisdown and are not guaranteed to work.

 ## Installation

-To install and use `beaverdown` and use it for your dissertation/thesis, you will need:
+To install and use `gatordown` and use it for your dissertation/thesis, you will need:

  - [pandoc][0]
  - [LaTeX][1]